 ICS can be adopted for schools with limited personnel.
-If no one is assigned to an ICS position, it is assumed that the person who managed that position is keeping, and doing, the responsibility for the unfilled position.
+If no one is assigned to a ICS position, it is assumed that the person who managed that position is keeping, and doing, the responsibility for the unfilled position.
 For example: in some emergencies, the Incident Commander may not assign a person to be in charge of finance.
-In that case, the Incident Commander is still responsible for the financial documentation
+In that case, the Incident Commander is still responsible for the financial documentation four functions (Operations, Planning/Intelligence, Logistics, and Finance/Administration) report to the Incident Commander.
+The Incident Commander sets the objectives for the activities of all other teams.